PBA — Pembina Pipeline Corporation

 2. Strategic Updates and Business Highlights

-- Safety and Environmental Performance: Exceeded internal targets for safety and environmental metrics.
+- Safety Performance: Exceeded internal safety and environmental targets.

 - Growth Projects: Advanced construction on several key projects, including: